 African American men served as soldiers in the Confederate Army

-Enslaved people were happier and benefited from slavery.
+Enslaved people were happy and benefited from slavery.

 White southerners who fought for the confederacy, but didn’t own slaves, were not fighting to protect slavery